ebechtold/Metabolic-interactions-underpinning-high-methane-fluxes-across-terrestrial-freshwater-wetlands/Figure3.md

 ```{r}
 write_csv(edges_all, "node.csv")
 ```
+Using the corresponding network ID files and the taxonomy files, genera can be assigned function.
+For figure 3 we only retained the methanogens and their connections.

 Now we will visualize the networks and get network statistics outside of R using the progran Gephi.
 Download at https://gephi.org/users/download/